 The department offers a program leading to either a bachelor of science (BS) or a bachelor of arts (BA) degree.
-The undergraduate curriculum emphasizes depth and breadth in the biological and physical sciences that are relevant to careers in the health sciences.

 Careers.
 The human physiology program provides the scientific foundation necessary for professional studies in medicine, physical therapy, and other health science fields.
 In addition, graduate work in the field of human physiology provides opportunities to conduct advanced research and to instruct the next generation of scientists and medical professionals.

 Preparation.
 High school preparation should include a strong background in English, mathematics, biology, chemistry, and physics.

 Transfer students.
 Before transferring, students should have completed as many general-education requirements and prerequisites to major courses as possible, including general chemistry, general biology, and general physics.
 Students should plan on taking anatomy and human physiology courses at the University of Oregon.